canonical/vanilla-framework/templates/docs/layouts/application.md

 ### Structure

-The application layout is a full-screen grid (represented by a root element with `l-application` class) consisting of several areas (represented by elements with class names such as `l-navigation`, `l-main`, etc.).
-The application layout styling defines the positioning and size of all the areas on different screen sizes.
-An example of this would be, the navigation sidebar will be fully expanded on large screens, but collapsible on small screens.
+The application layout is a CSS grid based layout that occupies the entire window.
+Its root element has a class called `l-application`.
+The layout defines several areas represented by elements with class names such as `l-navigation`, `l-main`, etc.

+The application layout is responsive out of the box, aiming to provide a useable set of defaults.
+For example, the navigation sidebar is fully expanded on large screens, but collapses on small screens.

-The minimal application layout should consist of the root element (`l-application`) and a navigation area (`l-navigation-bar`, `l-navigation`) with a main content area (`l-main`).
-The other areas (`l-aside` and `l-status`) are optional and may be added to provide additional information as required by given application use case.
+The application layout requires a root element (`l-application`), a navigation area (`l-navigation-bar`, `l-navigation`) and a main content area (`l-main`).

+It also includes optional sidebars (`l-aside`) and a status bar (`l-status`).

 #### Root element

-The root of application layout, usually a direct child of the document `body` is an element with `l-application` class.
-This element defines the layout grid, all areas of the application layout need to be direct children.
+The root of the application layout is usually a direct child of the document `body`.
+It is denoted with the class `l-application`.
+This element defines the layout grid.
+All areas of the application layout need to be direct children of this root element.

 #### Navigation

-To provide fully responsive behaviour for small and large screen navigation.
-The navigation of this layout consists of two areas.
+The navigation of this layout consists of two areas:

-Element with `l-navigation-bar` class name represents a navigation bar on top of a small screen that is used to toggle the navigation sidebar drawer.
+An element with class `l-navigation-bar` which represents a horizontal navigation bar visible on small screens only.
+It toggles the navigation sidebar drawer.
+We recommend using the `<header>` tag for this element, as this ensures it acts as an <a href="https://www.w3.org/TR/wai-aria-practices/examples/landmarks/region.html">ARIA region landmark</a>.
+E.g.: `<header class="l-navigation">`.

-Use `<header class="l-navigation">` element to represent the navigation sidebar to make sure it has necessary ARIA roles.
-Its direct child needs to be a `l-navigation__drawer` element which represents the responsive collapsible side navigation drawer which has different behaviours on various screen sizes.
-The navigation components that are placed within this area should use `<nav>` elements to wrap navigation items.
+Next, as a direct child, add an `l-navigation__drawer` element, which represents the responsive collapsible side navigation drawer.
+The drawer behaves differently depending on screen width.

+Directly inside the drawer you can place one or more navigation components.
+They should be wrapped in `<nav>` tags, which act as region landmarks.
+Ensure appropriate ARIA labels for each `<nav>`.

-On a small screen, the `l-navigation-bar` is visible on top of the screen and side navigation drawer renders as an off-canvas overlay from the left side of the screen.
-The drawer can be fully collapsed by adding `is-collapsed` class to the `l-navigation` element, which should be done by a button or a link in the `l-navigation-bar`.
+On a small screen, the `l-navigation-bar` appears horizontally at the top of the screen.
+It toggles the side navigation drawer, which is an off-canvas overlay on the left side of the screen.
+The drawer can be fully collapsed by adding the `is-collapsed` class to the `l-navigation` element.
+This behaviour can also be invoked using a button or a link in `l-navigation-bar`.

-On medium or large screen sizes `l-navigation-bar` is not needed and is hidden, because side navigation is always visible on the left side of the screen.
+On medium or large screen sizes `l-navigation-bar` is not meant to be used and is therefore hidden.
+Beyond `$breakpoint-medium` the side navigation is always visible on the left side of the screen.

-On medium screens, the side navigation drawer will be collapsed to a width of `3rem`.
-Which expends with an overlay on hover.
-Users can also be given the option to pin the side navigation, which can be achieved by adding `is-pinned` class to the `l-navigation` element.
+On medium screens, the side navigation drawer is by default collapsed to a width of `3rem`.
+It expands on hover.
+It can be pinned by adding the `is-pinned` class to the `l-navigation` element.

-On large screen sizes the side navigation drawer will be always expanded and the `is-pinned` or `is-collapsed` classes will have no effect.
+On large screens, the side navigation drawer will be always expanded and the `is-pinned` or `is-collapsed` classes have no effect.

 #### Main content area

-The main content area is an element with `l-main` class.
-Use `<main class="l-main">` element to make sure it has the necessary ARIA roles.
+The main content area is an element with class `l-main`.
+Use `<main class="l-main">` element to make sure it acts as the ARIA region landmark `main`.
 Please note that there should be only one `<main>` element in the document.

-On any screen size it's going to take all available space not occupied by other areas of the application layout.
+The main area occupies all available space not taken by other areas of the application layout.

 #### Aside area

-The aside area is used to display additional content, usually triggered from within main content area.
-It is an element with `l-aside` class.
-Use `<aside class="l-aside">` element to make sure it has necessary ARIA roles.
-By default it is rendered as an overlay on top of main content, aligned to the right side, stretched from top to bottom of the main content area.
+The aside area is used to display additional content, usually triggered from within the main content area.
+It is denoted with the class `l-aside`.
+Use `<aside class="l-aside">` tag to ensure it acts as an aside region landmark.

+By default, the aside area is rendered as an overlay on top of the main area.
+It is attached to the right edge of the screen, covering the entire height of the screen except for the status bar.
 The width of the aside content area is flexible and determined by the width of its contents.

-The aside content area can be detached from right, top or bottom by adding a respective margin to it with JavaScript.
+The aside content area can be detached from right, top or bottom by adding a margin to it with JavaScript.

-It can also be pinned, similarly to the side navigation area, by adding `is-pinned` class to the `l-aside` element.
-Pinned aside area is rendered to the right of the main content and makes the main content area narrower.
+It can also be pinned, similarly to the side navigation area, by adding class `is-pinned` to the `l-aside` element.
+Pinning the aside area transforms it from an overlay to split panel, making the main content area narrower.

 #### Status area

+The status area is meant to contain a status bar or other information that needs to be visible regardless of scroll position.

-The status area is positioned on the bottom of the screen and stretches over the full width of main and aside areas.
-Use `<aside class="l-status">` element to make sure it has necessary ARIA roles.
-It's meant to contain a status bar or short always-available information.
-Its height is defined by its contents.
+It is positioned at the bottom of the screen and spans the full width of the main and aside areas.
+The height is flexible, depending on content.
+Use `<aside class="l-status">` element to ensure it acts as a region landmark.

 ### Example structure

-Below you can see an example of the full application layout structure with all the areas included.
+Below you can see an example of the full application layout structure with all areas included.

 <div class="embedded-example"><a href="/docs/examples/layouts/application/structure/" class="js-example" data-height="600">
 View an example of the application layout structure